sur-tan/RepData_PeerAssessment1/PA1_template.md

     data_new[weekdays(data_new$date)=="Saturday" | weekdays(data_new$date)== "Sunday", ]$day_type <- "weekend"
 ```

-2.Make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+* Make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r